FAQs about Brewster's Reopening

 Will students be allowed to go into Wolfeboro?

-What changes are being made to the dorm experience to reinforce social distancing?
+What changes have been made to the dorm experience to reinforce social distancing?

-For 2020-21, all students will be allowed to have mini refrigerators in dorm rooms in order to allow for food storage, thereby lessening some impact on numbers in the dining halls if students choose to have meals such as breakfast or lunch within their rooms.
-Specific bathroom sinks, showers, and stalls will be assigned to rooming cohorts.
+For 2020-21, all students will be allowed to have mini refrigerators in dorm rooms in order to allow for food storage, thereby lessening some impact on numbers in the dining halls if students choose to have meals in their rooms.
+Specific bathrooms will be assigned to rooming cohorts.
 Dorm meetings will happen outdoors with safe social distancing or virtually for the fall, and perhaps beyond.
 All dorm activities will happen outdoors for the fall.
+And although day students will be assigned a dorm and can participate in outdoor dorm meetings and activities, they are not allowed inside the dorms.

 Students are not required to clean the bathrooms or common rooms, but cleaning supplies and PPE (masks and gloves) will be available if a student would like to clean the bathroom before and/or after use.
-The housekeeping staff will also be increasing the cleaning schedule in all areas of heavier use like bathrooms and common areas.
-Students are expected, as always, to keep their dorm room tidy and will be advised on increased cleaning guidance in light of COVID-19.
+The housekeeping staff has increased the cleaning schedule in all areas of heavier use like bathrooms and common areas.
+Students are expected, as always, to keep their dorm room tidy, maintain traditional dorm duties, and will be advised on increased cleaning guidance in light of COVID-19.

 No, a mini-fridge is not a requirement.
 It is on our "what to bring" list because we chose to lift the prohibition on mini-fridges to ensure that those students who would feel better staying away from the dining hall would have this option.
 Brewster will continue to provide a large dorm refrigerator for students to use in the common area.